 PERSISTENT HEARTBURN, BARRETT'S OESOPHAGUS AND OESOPHAGEAL CANCER

-This page replicates our Background Document (dated June 2018) with links to authoritative sources so that more recent statistics and other information can be easily referenced.
+This page replaces our Background Document (dated June 2018) with links to authoritative sources so that more recent statistics and other information can be more easily referenced.

 The size of the problem of oesophageal cancer

 Oesophageal (or gullet) cancer is the seventh most common cause of cancer death in the United Kingdom (2016).
 Each year in the UK around 9,000 people are diagnosed with oesophageal cancer, and over 8,000 die from it, according to Cancer Research UK.
 Only 15% of adult oesophageal cancer patients in England and Wales survive their cancer for five years or more.
 The 10-year survival is 12%.
 Oesophageal cancer mortality rates (which are adjusted to take account of an ageing population) increased in the UK between the 1970s and early 2000s, though in the past decade mortality rates have fallen in the UK, in line with the trend in many other developed countries.